 3. Promote communication up and down the corporate ladder

-Over the next few years, 59% of HR pros believe the battle for talent will shift from acquisition to retention.
-Get a head start on this fight by developing an employee onboarding plan to be rivaled.
+Over the next few years, 59% of HR pros believe the battle for talent will shift from acquisition to employee retention.
+Get a head start on the retention fight by developing an employee onboarding plan to be rivaled.

 While the onboarding program doesn’t directly affect performance as much as the best piece of technology or new information would, it does in fact increase employee performance levels by 11%.
 When employees understand their expectations from the beginning, they perform better as they start working.